 “Lord, I am not my own.
-Lord Jesus, I belong to You because You bought me with such a price.
-Oh Lord, thank You for paying the highest price of Your own precious blood to purchase me!
+Lord Jesus, I belong to You because You bought me.
+Oh Lord, thank You for paying the highest price to purchase me!
 I am Yours.
 All I have and all I am are Yours.
-So Lord, I give you my body, my soul, and my spirit.
-I give you my very life.
-Lord, I give you my time, my energy, my education, my family, my job.”
+Lord, I give You my entire life.
+I give You my time, my energy, my education, my family, and my job.”

 “The love of Christ constrains us because we have judged this, that One died for all, therefore all died.”

-“Lord Jesus, thank You for loving me.
-Thank You for Your deep love for me that caused You to die for me on the cross.
-Oh Lord, Your love for me constrains me to give my all to You.
-I give my heart to You.
-I give my mind, my emotion, and my will to You.
+“Lord Jesus, thank You for Your great love for me!
+Thank You for dying on the cross.
+Oh Lord, Your love for me constrains me to give myself to You.
+I give my life to You.
 Take all of my days.
 Take my whole future.
 Here I am.
 I place everything in Your hands.
 I love You, Lord Jesus!”